erroronline1/caro/readme.md

 * unittests (frontend)

 #### records considerations
+* gather most recent date from record within summary to pass it on shared->recentForm to ensure a form version on record entry even if the form is hidden after that

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue